 Using Multiple Providers¶

-Configure multiple AI providers to give users flexibility in choosing models through the Robusta UI.
+Configure multiple AI providers to give users flexibility in choosing models for investigations.

 Configuration¶